 Anyone who depends on the internet for social contacts, work, research, news, or entertainment should take a high level of interest in the controversial The House' Stop Online Piracy Act (SOPA) and sister act, Protect Intellectual Property Act (PIPA) in the Senate.
 These two acts represent a continuation of a progressive and dramatic loss of personal freedoms that have been occurring in the United States since 9-11-2001.
 Together they constitute what I am calling a Continuum Of Loss.
 Since the most recently proposed legislation will almost certainly be consolidated into a single act, I will confine my reference to SOPA.
 The bill, intended to help stem online piracy and backed by companies like Disney, Viacom, and Time Warner, has set off the alarms of many sites and companies on the internet because it essentially allows the government and private corporations to censor entire sites, up too and including delisting DNS names, when they fear that the site is illegally distributing copyrighted material.
 Many companies and organizations - including Google, Twitter, Facebook, AOL, Zynga, Mozilla, LinkedIn, and Ebay, which took out a full-page ad in the NYTimes with a letter to the congressmembers involved—and numerous sites and civil-liberty groups—including the Electronic Frontier Foundation, Demand Progress, Creative Commons, Wikimedia, and others—have spoken up against the act.
 In a nutshell, if enacted, the bills would extend the powers of US law enforcement agencies and copyright holders over copyrighted material sold or distributed online.
 There are substantial arguments about how such legislation could technically harm the internet.
 Of course, concerns have been raised that the legislation could have a serious impact on the freedom of expression enshrined in America’s First Amendment by allowing US authorities to shut down any website and its source of revenue.
 They also say it could have a negative impact on whistleblowing and people trying to highlight human rights abuses.
 The Center for Democracy and Technology’s David Sohn says that SOPA carries “dangerous consequences for innovation in online communications tools, for online free expression and for cybersecurity”.
 A very long list of organizations and prominent people have voiced their objections.
 Fortunately, last weekend the white house issued a statement of concerns about the pending legislation:

-In the last few days it has begun to look as though the uproar over the online-piracy bill is having a real impact.
+"While we believe that online piracy by foreign websites is a serious problem that requires a serious legislative response, we will not support legislation that reduces freedom of expression, increases cybersecurity risk, or undermines the dynamic, innovative global internet."In the last few days it has begun to look as though the uproar over the online-piracy bill is having a real impact.
 With the statement quoted above, the White House strongly hinted that it would oppose the current legislation.
 That was a huge shift, and it came in response to a petition asking President Obama to veto the law if submitted by congress.
 In addition, even key sponsors are edging away from the bills’ most controversial features in the last few days.
 The bill's primary sponsor, Lamar Smith (R-Tex.), has said he’d remove the DNS-blocking provisions from his bill outright, pending further review.
 It is too early to call it a victory for free speech and Smith has indicated he will not give up the DNS delisting feature in the remedies described, only that he would study it further.
 Even if it were a victory over the proposed infringements we still have the problem of internet piracy as well as other cyber crimes to deal with.
 There is no question that copyright holders have legitimate issues with piracy on the internet.
 However, it would appear that the outcry of people, specifically those that voiced their objection to the pending bill through the White House web site called We The People have accomplished, at minimum, a temporary deterrence of the unwelcome legislation until modifications are made to assure the bill of rights and freedom of speech stay intact.

 How sad is it that we did not react with similar vision and rise to action when even greater threats to our freedoms were enacted in recent history.